Imran Khan's supporters storm Pak Army headquarters, chant slogans against establishment | Law-Order

 Murad Saeed, a senior PTI leader, tweeted that people should continue their protests.

+Party Secretary General Asad Umar said Khan had always advised his followers to remain peaceful.
+“Those in violence are not PTI workers but miscreants who want to malign us,” he said.

+Umar urged the protestors to never indulge in any kind of lawlessness and any such act would be in violation of what Khan had been saying.

-A senior police official confirmed that the situation in Karachi was getting bad as more and more people including women and senior citizens were joining protests in different areas.
+A senior police official confirmed that the situation in Karachi was getting worse as more and more people including women and senior citizens were joining protests in different areas.

-The Peshawar cantonment and roads leading to Corps Headquarters and house of Corps Commander in Peshawar were sealed.
+The Peshawar cantonment and roads leading to the Corps Headquarters and the house of the Corps Commander in Peshawar were sealed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)